Bye-bye single-use plastic! More sustainability with PLA

 Versatile, compostable and almost CO2-neutral – these are the advantages of the bioplastic Polylactid, or PLA for short.

-That being said, PLA does not compete with food production – on the contrary, as bioplastics expert Udo Mühlbauer from thyssenkrupp explains.
-“On one hand, the space required for the cultivation of the required raw materials is extremely small.
-On the other hand, there is the potential to reuse waste from the food industry for the production of PLA.”
+The advantage: PLA does not compete with food production either – on the contrary, explains Udo Mühlbauer of thyssenkrupp, who is an expert on the bioplastic.
+“For one thing, the land required to grow the necessary raw materials is extremely small.
+For another, we can reuse waste from the food industry to produce PLA.”

 Competing with the classic plastics industry